MurageKabui/PhoneDo/README.md

 </p>

 <p align="center">
-  PhoneDo is a tool that bridges standard JavaScript with Android’s native features.
+  PhoneDo is an app that bridges standard JavaScript with Android’s native features.
 It allows you to write scripts to manage hardware and system services including WiFi, Bluetooth, SMS, SIM metadata, and more , using familiar coding patterns in a mobile environment.
 </p>

 <p align="center">